Hyperaktiv-ai/hyperaktiv.github.io/index.md

 ---
-title: Home
+title: Hyperaktiv documentation
 layout: home
 nav_order: 1
 permalink: /
 ---
+{% include variables.md %}

 # Introduction

-Hyperaktiv helps you increase conversion by segmenting your leads based on :
+Hyperaktiv helps you increase conversion by segmenting your users based on :
 * their engagement on your website / app
 * how much they match your ICP (Ideal Customer Profile)
+* their lifecycle stage

-Hyperaktiv offers a back-office where you can automate actions, but also monitor your funnel, and get a better understanding of who are your leads.
+Hyperaktiv offers a back-office where you can monitor your funnel, automate actions, and get recommendations on how to improve the efficiency of your funnel.
-In order to analyse the performance of your funnel, we'll capture everything your website's visitors and app users do, thanks to a simple tracking infrastructure.
+Hyperaktiv is a data-driven platform, so we'll capture your website's visitors and app users behavior, thanks to a powerful (but simple) tracking infrastructure.

 # Tracking infrastructure

-We can implement the tracking infrastructure for you (just ping us on [Slack]), or you can implement it by yourself using this [step-by-step documentation](/pages/Tracking_principles)
+We can implement the tracking infrastructure for you (just ping us on  [Slack community]), or you can implement it by yourself in a few minutes using this [step-by-step documentation](/pages/Tracking_principles).

 # API

-Base url for the API is ``https://app.swaggerhub.com/apis-docs/Hyperaktiv/api``.
-You can find instructions on how to authenticate to our API [here](/pages/API).
-Our Postman collection can be used to facilitate tests on our API : [Hyperaktiv API on Postman](https://hyperaktiv.postman.co/workspace/Hyperaktiv~79462e29-fc9a-4b2c-8d41-bc662701b9da/collection/19855856-94cfa45e-58ff-4eeb-b1a3-7137759a6e4c?action=share&creator=19855856){:target="_blank"}{:rel="noopener noreferrer"}.
-You can also browse and call our API with [SwaggerHub](https://app.swaggerhub.com/apis-docs/Hyperaktiv/api){:target="_blank"}{:rel="noopener noreferrer"}
+Hyperaktiv offers an API ; you can find the documentation [here](/pages/API).

 # Terminology

-## Goals

-Hyperaktiv lets you choose what is the current focus of your business strategy :
-* Acquisition : increasing the amount of (good quality) leads in your funnel
-* Retention : increasing the engagement of signups
-* Conversion : increasing the amount of paying customers

-## Lead

-A lead is a person who has been visiting your website

 ## User

-A lead who created an account on your product
+A user is a person who has been visiting your website, or used your product

 ## Stage

-Defines the life cycle of a Lead :
+Defines the life cycle of a user :
 * Visitor : when they have anonymously visited the website
 * Signup : when they created an account
 * Trial : when they started a trial